 In Mormon belief, the LDS church represents the "restoration" of the New Testament church, founded by Christ and the Apostles in the first century.
 Therefore, it is important to understand the differences between LDS beliefs and orthodox Christianity beliefs (click link to see a comparison chart).
 One of the most significant differences in these religions concerns the nature of God the Father.
 Mormons believe that He has a physical body, while orthodox Christians contend that the bible teaches that He is a non-physical being.

 "The Father has a body of flesh and bones as tangible as man's; the Son also..."

 --Doctrine and Covenants, 130:22

 Mormonism is unique, however, in its belief that God has a physical body.
-This belief is based on several biblical passages - such as those in which Moses speaks to God "face to face" or Stephen sees Jesus standing at the right hand of God - as well as divine revelation to Joseph Smith.
+This belief is based on particular biblical passages - such as those in which Moses speaks to God "face to face" (cf. Exod.
+33) or Stephen sees Jesus standing at the right "hand" of God (cf. Acts 7) - as well as divine revelation to Joseph Smith.
 This is why in the picture above, heavenly father and Jesus Christ are depicted as having physical bodies.

 - "We are created in God's image."
 Mormon.org.

 - Mormon Beliefs: God the Father - BBC Religion